WTy-2/spec/spec.md

 - Could record constraints containing default expressions appear in more places?
 - At what point should the default expression be evaluated?
 It is part of a signature, so compile-time seems most natural, but WTy2's advanced typing features could make something even more ambitious here possible if there is a good use-case.

-### Tagged Records/Variants
+### Variants

-Data declarations in WTy2 allow for defining tagged records.
-They follow the BNF:
+Data declarations in WTy2 allow for defining variants, which are effectively tagged records/tuples.
+Definitions follow the BNF:

 ```
 <record_or_tuple_constraint> := <record_constraint> | <tuple_constraint>